rafatuita/dashboard_wiki/Integrations.md

 #### Heapster

-For the metrics and graphs to be available you need to have [Heapster](https://github.com/kubernetes/heapster/) running on your cluster.
+For the sparklines and graphs to be shown in Dashboard you need to have [Heapster](https://github.com/kubernetes/heapster/) running on your cluster.
 We require heapster to be deployed in `kube-system` namespace together with service named `heapster`.
 In case heapster is not accessible from inside the cluster you can provide heapster url as a flag to Dashboard container `--heapster-host=<heapster_url>`.

 **NOTE:** Currently `--heapster-host` flag does not support HTTPS connection.
 Only HTTP urls should be used.